-I’m a Ph.D. candidate at the Annenberg School for Communication, University of Pennsylvania (expected graduation in May 2019).
-My scholarship is at the intersection of emerging media, computational social science, and message effects.
-In particular, my research applies cutting-edge computer vision methods to investigate the production, diffusion, and effects of visual media, an increasingly prevalent component of today’s digital media environment.
-My works have been published in leading venues both in communication and human-computer interaction, including the Journal of Communication, the International Journal of Communication, Public Understanding of Science, and Proceedings of ACM Conference on Human Factors in Computing Systems.
+I’m a Ph.D. candidate at the Annenberg School for Communication, University of Pennsylvania (defense scheduled in June 2019).
+My scholarship is at the intersection of computational social science, visual communication, and message effects.
+My research applies cutting-edge computer vision methods to investigate the production, diffusion, and effects of visual media, an increasingly prevalent component of today’s digital media environment.
+My works have been published in leading venues both in communication and human-computer interaction, including the Journal of Communication, the International Journal of Communication, Public Understanding of Science, and the Proceedings of ACM Conference on Human Factors in Computing Systems.
 I received my M.A. in communication from the University of Wisconsin–Madison.